 - Can be short & sweet - incorporating meaningful words into the name without the length

 - CCA Boutique = Cutest Cat Alive Boutique

 - Are YOU Your Brand?

-- Works for doctors, lawyers, or real estate agents
+- Common for artists, doctors, lawyers, or real estate agents.

 - Is the Name Available?